OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 ### Run test:e2e-smokes:local

-This suite of tests is similar to `test:e2e-smokes` but does not use browserstack for various browser tests - just chrome.
+This suite of tests is similar to `test:e2e-smokes` but does not use BrowserStack for various browser tests - just chrome.
 The target is an existing application running at `http://localhost:8080/` along with the documentation pages at `http://localhost:8080/docs/`.